farukerdem34/Gitbook/writeups/htb-season-1/cerberus.md

 /search               (Status: 302) [Size: 0] [--> /icingaweb2/authentication/login?redirect=search]
 ```

-Found some interesting directories, but nothing was useful because we didbn't have any credentials.
+Found some interesting directories, but nothing was useful because we didn't have any credentials.
 Decided to enumerate on possible Icinga2 exploits online, and found some useful directory traversal related exploits.

 {% embed url="https://www.sonarsource.com/blog/path-traversal-vulnerabilities-in-icinga-web/" %}